rcbraga/sanjay-raghu.github.io/_posts/2018-10-01-text-analysis.md

 ---
 title: "Data Extraction and Text Analysis of SEC/EDGAR Financial Reports"
-tags: sentiment analysis, data extration, text data date:2018-10-01
+# tags: sentiment analysis, data extraction, text data
+date:2018-10-01
 ---
 this is a new post ddff